10 Christmas Sermons to Make Pastors Merry and Bright

 If you are in a stable financial position with a desire to grow, take the program budgeting approach and optimize your church to meet your goals even better than last year.

-Now that you have a goal, know what cuts you need to make, who you’ll put in charge of finances, and what your budgeting philosophy is, you can fill in these church budget categories for your church’s budget.
+Now that you have a goal, know what cuts you need to make, who you’ll put in charge of finances, and what your budget philosophy is, you can fill in these church budget categories for your church’s budget.

 Everything will fall into one of the following categories and requires a different kind of attention from the church.